Children and youth participate in a recent bike parade to powwow grounds. Thanks Youth of Unity for donating bikes to the

 - a base of operations for Missions of Hope

-Thanks to the following groups for the work done this summer at the New Hope Center!
+Thanks to the following groups for the work done this year at the New Hope Center!

 Beck's Baptist Church - weatherized skirting